 |From / To||Miami||San Antonio||New York||Denver||San Francisco|

 Based on the above, if you live in Miami with a salary of $40,000, a comparable salary in Manhattan would be around $83,322 just because the costs of living in New York City are much higher than in the Miami-Dade County area.
-However, a comparable salary in San Antonio, Texas, where the cost of living is lower than Miami, would be around $30,769.
-Again, this calculator is useful in terms of providing an indication of how your salary will compare in different cities across the country taking into consideration things like housing, groceries, utilities, transportation, and health care.
+However, a comparable salary in San Antonio, Texas, where the cost of living is lower than in Miami, would be around $30,769.
+Again, this calculator is useful in terms of providing an indication of how your salary will compare in different cities across the country, taking into consideration things like housing, groceries, utilities, transportation, and health care.

 What factors affect base salary?

 Sometimes, a combination of those factors can create huge salary differences even among people with the same role.
-The following chart based on the percentiles and wages differences illustration from the Bureau of Labor Statistics exemplifies this issue for commercial pilots.
+The following chart based on the percentiles and wage differences illustration from the Bureau of Labor Statistics exemplifies this issue for commercial pilots.